Experts Say You Probably Don’t Really Know How to Brainstorm

 Osborn’s four tenets: Don’t permit criticism, say all ideas that come to mind, strive for quantity and build on the ideas presented by others.
-Now his principles have morphed into variations such as brainwriting (done via writing, not speaking), brainswarming, and mind mapping (making a diagram with a central concept in the center, and images, symbols and words branching from it).
-Technology has enabled brainstorming to be conducted in new ways, such as “hackathons.”
+Now his principles have morphed into variations such as brainwriting (done via writing, not speaking), brainswarming and mind mapping (making a diagram with a central concept in the center and images, symbols and words branching from it).
+Technology has enabled brainstorming to be conducted in new ways such as “hackathons.”
 Enterprise social networking allows it to occur in multiple offices simultaneously.
-IBM conducts online brainstorming “jams”—one had more than 150,000 participants from 104 countries and launched 10 new IBM businesses, the company says.
+IBM conducts online brainstorming “jams”—the 2006 event had more than 150,000 participants from 104 countries that led to 10 promising ideas, the company says.

-But brainstorming does have its proponents, including Paul Paulus, a professor of psychology at the University of Texas at Arlington.
+But brainstorming does have its proponents, including Paul Paulus, a professor of research psychology at the University of Texas at Arlington.
 He has been involved in more than 100 experiments and studies assessing group creativity and group decision-making.
-If done badly, brainstorming is unproductive, but it’s valuable when done right, Paulus says.
-“Problems often need multiple perspectives.”
+If done poorly, brainstorming is unproductive, but it’s valuable when done right, Paulus says.
+He also argues that “problems often need multiple perspectives.”
 Plenty of people agree with him.

 Here’s what Paulus and other experts say works:

 • Paulus favors informing the brainstorming group of the subject in advance of the meeting.
 People tend to start thinking about solutions and ideas in their free time.
 He suggests they keep notebooks handy to jot down their epiphanies.
-Everybody is then prepared to share what he or she comes up with and build on the group’s ideas together.
+Everybody is then prepared to share what they come up with and build on the group’s ideas together.

-• Some say letting the boss take part in a face-to-face brainstorming session can stymie the flow of ideas.
-Participants won’t feel free to offer whimsical ideas for fear of appearing foolish, while others may parrot what they think the boss wants to hear, Segal explains.
-“It can kill a group.”
+- Some say letting the boss take part in a face-to-face brainstorming session can stymie the flow of ideas.
+Participants won’t feel free to offer whimsical ideas for fear of appearing foolish, while others may parrot what they think the boss wants to hear, Segal explains, continuing on to say that “it can kill a group.”

-• Experts say groups should be kept small.
+- Experts say groups should be kept small.
 “The more people you have, the fewer ideas you’ll generate,” Paulus says.
 But they should be large enough to include people with diverse perspectives and expertise.
 Dividing into subgroups may be a way to do both.
 Four groups of five are preferable to one group of 20, he says.
-Some research indicates that five is the optimum number in a group.

-“It pays to have an outside facilitator, or somebody from Human Resources who is objective,” says Edward Rockey, who recently retired as a professor of applied behavioral science at Pepperdine University and is now a coach for executive creativity.
+- “It pays to have an outside facilitator or somebody from Human Resources who is objective,” says Edward Rockey, who prior to passing away in 2017 was professor emeritus of applied behavioral science at Pepperdine University.
 “They must be supportive and accepting.
 The facilitator has to enforce ground rules of trust, safety and mutual support.”

-• Participants also should be encouraged after a brainstorming session to reflect, Paulus says.
-“Usually, ideas keep percolating.”
+- Participants should also be encouraged to reflect after a brainstorming session, Paulus says, because “usually, ideas keep percolating.”
 One or more follow-up sessions may be conducted to capitalize on this, he adds.

-- The best brainstorming ideas are about as useful as an umbrella in a hurricane, however, if they aren’t smartly evaluated.
+- The best brainstorming ideas are about as useful as an umbrella in a hurricane, however, if they aren’t evaluated intelligently.
 The group can be asked to reconvene to synthesize common threads in order to determine what ideas should be considered for adoption, Segal says.
-“It’s finding common denominators.”
+“It’s finding common denominators,” he continues.